Djenepo hails Southampton stunning Tottenham victory | Goal.com

 Moussa Djenepo has hailed Southampton’s performance against Tottenham Hotspur, after clinching a 1-0 victory at St. Mary's Stadium.

-Danny Ings’s 17th-minute strike made the difference in the encounter, as Ralph Hasenhuttl’s men secured their seventh win in 21 games this season.
+Danny Ings’ 17th-minute strike made the difference in the encounter, as Ralph Hasenhuttl’s men secured their seventh win in 21 games this season.

 The 21-year-old winger was afforded his seventh start and 12th league appearance in the encounter since his summer move from Standard Liege and played a key role.